 The Bankrate promise

 Adjustable life insurance is a form of permanent life insurance.
 Unlike a term policy, adjustable life insurance remains in effect for the rest of your life, as long as premiums are paid.
 However, policyholders are typically able to adjust their premium payments, cash value amount and even their death benefit.
 Adjustable life insurance is also often called universal life insurance.
-You may want to dive deeper into adjustable life policies before determining if one is right for you.
+Read on to find out what adjustable life insurance is, how it works, the pros and cons, and what personal situations it may be most beneficial for.

 What is adjustable life insurance?

 As the name suggests, adjustable life insurance allows you some flexibility that you would not find with other policy types.
-You can change the premium, which will also affect the cash value contributions, within the policy and even tweak the death benefit.
+You can change the premium, which will also affect the cash value contributions, within the policy.
 Because of this, adjustable life insurance is often referred to as flexible premium adjustable life insurance or adjustable term life insurance.
+Additionally, adjustable life insurance gives you the flexibility to increase or decrease the death benefit with your coverage changes.

 Adjustable life is a type of permanent life insurance, and as such, it continues for as long as you pay the premiums — in most cases, until your death.
 At that time, your beneficiaries receive a payout known as a death benefit.